-I experienced a wake-up call after wondering why so many residents of my hometown of Niagara Falls, New York, were dealing with cancer or disease.
-I began to research our area’s environmental history.
-It’s a history marked by greed, deception, illegal dumping, and misplaced patriotism.
+She experienced a wake-up call after wondering why so many residents of the Falls were dealing with cancer or disease.
+She began to research the area’s environmental history -- a history marked by greed, deception, illegal dumping, and misplaced patriotism.
 Those discoveries led to a lot of writing, including Green City Savior (2015), a suspense novel set in Niagara Falls.
-I realized that environmental issues affect all people, regardless of race, religion, or nationality, as well as all living things.

-Those identities overlap, inform, and bump up against one another in a myriad of ways.
-In my law practice, I'm part of a team of attorneys that represents area residents in lawsuits stemming from the historic Love Canal disaster.
-I also work on cases where the government has passed laws that increase the threat of harm to women and children, including ones close to being born.
-My law degree has enabled me to be a voice for the voiceless.
+In her law practice, she’s part of a team of attorneys that represents Niagara County residents in lawsuits stemming from the historic Love Canal disaster.
+She also works on cases where the government has passed laws that increase the threat of harm to women and children.
+Her law degree has enabled her to be a voice for the voiceless.

-I've also authored non-fiction books and articles relating to law practice.
-In 2012, I was an ACFW Genesis finalist (suspense) with Green City Savior.
-I serve as a judge for The Eric Hoffer Award for Book and Prose (2014-present) and other writing contests.
-I pen a blog entitled “Wild Faith” with Dr. Bernadette Clabeaux.
-We discuss the subjects that excite us, including science, law, and faith: www.Wildfaith.net
+Christen has also authored non-fiction books and articles relating to law practice.
+She’s a past writing award finalist, and a current judge for The Eric Hoffer Award for Book and Prose and other contests.
+She pens a blog entitled “Wild Faith” with Dr. Bernadette Clabeaux.
+They tackle science, law, and faith: www.Wildfaith.net